SashimiDaBest/social-media-app/README.md

 CS 180 Team Project

-## Compiling Instructions
+## Compilation and Execution Instructions

+1. **Starting the Server:**
+    - Open your terminal and navigate to the directory containing `SimpleServer.java`.
+    - Compile and run the server using the following commands:
+      ```bash
+      javac SimpleServer.java && java SimpleServer
+      ```

+2. **Starting the Client:**
+    - Open a separate terminal and navigate to the directory containing `ClientHandler.java`.
-To compile and run the project, use the following command:
+    - Compile and run the client using the following commands:
+      ```bash
-`javac Main.java && java Main`
+      javac ClientHandler.java && java ClientHandler

-To test instantiation and methods, create instances of User, Chat, and Message object in any public static void main(String[] args) by using the provided constructors and methods.
+      ```

 ## Submission Record

 A list of who submitted which parts of the assignment on Brightspace and Vocareum